 Another double-edged change is the way Wolf von Frankenstein takes modern technology like microscopes into the picture, analysing the monster’s blood and realising it is more or less immortal – and I could very well have lived without the notion that Henry Frankenstein drew not only on electricity but on ”cosmic rays” when bringing it to life.
 We’re not making The Invisible Ray (1936, review) here, folks.

 The music by five-time Oscar nominee Frank Skinner is effective without being outstanding and cinematographer George Robinson does a good imitation of German expressionist lighting.
 Robinson worked on many of the Dracula/Frankenstein/Mummy films Universal churned out in the forties and fifties, as well as the B-movie classic Tarantula in 1955.
 Brilliant Universal editor Ted J. Kent is back.
-Kent had edited The Invisible Man (1933, review), The Bride of Frankenstein and later worked on the last classic Universal monster film: Creature from the Black Lagoon (1954).
+Kent had edited The Invisible Man (1933, review), The Bride of Frankenstein and later worked on the last classic Universal monster film: Creature from the Black Lagoon (1954, review).
 Naturally one can’t leave out mentioning that the ultimate monster maker, makeup genius Jack Pierce is on board again, creating the truly disturbing look of Ygor and his broken neck.
 I still can’t stop wincing when Ygor taps his spine that’s protruding from the side of his neck.
 And a mention should also go to Universal’s special effects wizard John P. Fulton, although the effects in the movie don’t quite add up to some of his previous work.
 Electric wizard Kenneth Strickfaden isn’t involved this time, but his spark generators and machines that go ZAP are still on display.